kuberlab/docs/docs/Projects/Working With Projects.md

 # Task management

 The typical way to execute your AI application is to run it with tasks ('TASKS' tab).
 Thus, every project contains a number of tasks that the user can schedule as required.
-All base project templates and tutorials from the Kuberlab catalog already have some preconfigured tasks.
+All base project templates and tutorials from the Kibernetika catalog already have some preconfigured tasks.
 You can modify those tasks, or remove or create new ones.

 ![](../img/project/tasks1.png)